 Insomnia is a very common sleep disorder among adults in the United States, with almost 1 in 3 adults experiencing symptoms of insomnia at any given time.
 As described above, the traditional symptoms of insomnia include sleep onset, or the time it takes to fall asleep, and sleep maintenance, which describes the ability to stay asleep.

-The secondary symptoms of insomnia, as described above, can begin to affect your daily life, and this poses a serious issue to some.
+The secondary symptoms of insomnia mentioned above can begin to affect your daily life, and this can pose serious issues for some people.
 Therefore, it is important to address your insomnia symptoms and seek out treatment if you find that your sleep habits are beginning to impact your everyday life.

 There are a number of factors that will affect the price of your Lunesta prescription, such as insurance coverage, dosage, use of coupons, and which pharmacy you use.
 Coupon codes are available at large pharmacies and significantly lower the cost of prescriptions for those with and without insurance.